sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 ### Step 4: Include the Supporting Content

-When we created a time line using the Chronoline.js library, we weren't able to include the supporting content from Wikipedia because the library did not offer that option.
-In this example, though, we have complete control over the content, so let's include that information in our time line.
+When we created a timeline using the Chronoline.js library, we weren't able to include the supporting content from Wikipedia because the library did not offer that option.
+In this example, though, we have complete control over the content, so let's include that information in our timeline.
 For most plays our data includes its first official record, its first publication, its first performance, and a discussion of the evidence.
 This type of content is perfectly matched to the <span class="smcp">HTML</span> _description list_ `<dl>` so that's how we'll add it to our page.
 It can follow the `<cite>` of the play's title.

 ``` {.javascript .numberLines}
 plays.forEach(function(play) {